Rachanastasia/sliced/README.md

 #### styles/

 Contains the styles for Sliced, written in CSS.
-Some base styles are imported into `/pages/_app.js`, but most use CSS modules
+Base styles are imported into `/pages/_app.js`

+##### main.css

+Contains base styles for the viewport, the elements, and the psuedoselectors for the range slider

+##### variables.old.css

+**Depreciated**
+Contains the variables from the last iteration of Sliced.
+Only legacy styles use these variables

+##### variables.css

+Contains the current variables used in Sliced 0.3.0, including flexible padding that increases with the viewport size

+##### form.css

+Contains base element styles for form-specific elements

+##### modules/

+Includes modules for five different components and the assets included in the CSS such as `Banner.module.css` and `Slicer.module.css`

 #### __tests__/